artefactual/archivematica-docs/user-manual/transfer/import-metadata.rst

 1. Create a transfer that contains a directory called ``metadata``.

-2. For simple objects, digital objects should also be placed in the top-level directory.
+2a.
+For simple objects, digital objects should be placed in the top-level directory.

 .. figure:: images/MdfolderMDimport-10.*